The Australian shepherd, or just simply an Aussie dog, is a staple of American dog culture.

-Known for being active and loyal companions, they make a great match for a busy, outdoors-y families looking for an active canine.
+Known for being active and loyal companions, they make a great match for a busy, active families looking for an active canine.

 9. Despite Their Name, Australian Shepherds Are American

-Californian Farmers saw these dogs coming of the ships from Australian, hence the confusing name!
+Californian Farmers saw these dogs coming off the ships from Austarlia, hence the confusing name.

-These dogs quickly picked up favor in the Rocky Mountains due to their unrivalled sheep heading abilities.
+These dogs quickly became popular in the Rocky Mountains due to their unrivalled sheep heading abilities.